hrydgard/ppsspp-site/docs/reference/ios-support.md

 ## Unofficial installation guide

 IMPORTANT: This guide is unofficial - the project is not responsible for any negative results, and will not answer questions about it.
 You're on your own!

-Also, this is one way to install it.
+Also, this is just one way to install it.
 There may be others.

 [Sugoyga's SideStore guide for PPSSPP on iOS](https://suyogya.link/installing-sidestore-and-ppsspp-on-ios/)